 Another type of sew-on-net is Applique Lace.
 In this technique, it is not even necessary to know how to crochet; you buy the netting as a fabric to produce a “Faux-Irish Crochet Style” using sewing techniques only.
-The fabric is basted or tacked with temporary fabric tape onto a working surface, then machine-made lace, braids, and appliques, such as Venise Lace, are arranged atop to form a pattern.
-Appliques are secured with various stitches, usually overcasting and button hole or occasionally a darning stitch with fine thread.
+The fabric is basted or tacked with temporary fabric tape onto a working surface, then machined lace, braids or appliques, such as Venise Lace, are arranged atop to form a pattern.
+Motifs are secured with various stitches, usually overcasting, button hole and darning stitch with fine thread.
 Once secure, the back side of the net is cut away from these motifs.
 On the cut area, it’s best to have an outlined motif, braid, or edging opposite.
 Fabric fray block also helps to maintain the structure of the netted fabric.

 Whether it’s Irish Crochet, French Guipure, Point Lace or Maltese Crochet Art everything traces its roots to Venetian Lace.
-This is where the oldest, earliest examples of decorated net are found.
+This is where the oldest, earliest examples of decorated net are found, like the head dress of Beatrice d’Este Sforza, portrait, painted 1493.
+It’s my belief that net itself, originated in fishing communities for form and function and was eventually used in fashion as adornment and decoration.
 The Venetian technique uses connecting bars as fill or net.
 It is typically done with a needle rather than a hook, especially Sorrento bars.
 However, connection bars can be created with a crochet hook in the last round of the motif at the location where a join is desired: ch 4, sc in 2nd ch from hook and in next, sl st in motif.
 Joins are made at the tip’s end: ch 3, insert hook in joining bar, sc, ch 1, sc in 2nd ch from hook and in next, sl st in motif.
-The Venetian technique does not require a pad, but it’s imperative to have a pattern drawing aforehand in order to gauge the placement of joins.
+The Venetian technique does not require a pad, but it’s imperative to have a pattern drawing in order to gauge the placement of joins.

 Net as you go: